Fort Concho: Barracks Row

 Barracks Row is made up by the six enlisted men's barracks that line the northern side of the parade ground.
 The barracks are rectangular, one-story dormitories with an attached kitchen and mess hall to the north of each barracks.
 They are topped with hipped roofs, crowned with one windcatcher and one single chimney each.
 A veranda wraps each barracks, but not their attached mess halls.
 North of the barracks are the stables, built like the rest of the fort, but with a flat roof.

 Barracks 1 and 2 were built in 1869 and 1870, respectively, and each contained two cavalry companies.
 These barracks are unique in having sally ports at their centers for leading horses through, rather than around, the barracks to reach the stables.
 Barracks 1 had two dining halls to Barracks 2's one, but they were demolished sometime after the fort was abandoned.
-Barracks 1 is the visitor's center, while Barracks 2 is a display space housing wagons and replica artillery pieces.
+Barracks 1 is the visitor center, while Barracks 2 is a display space housing wagons and replica artillery pieces.
 Barracks 1 and 2 were acquired by the Fort Concho Museum in 1981.

 The other four barracks buildings were built to house infantrymen.
 Barracks 5 and 6 were built in 1871 and remodeled in the 1920s to house a unit of US National Guard.
 The buildings had mostly fallen to ruin by 1947, when they were purchased by the Fort Concho Museum.
 Reconstruction of Barracks 5 and 6 was completed in 1951 as living history spaces.
 A veranda wraps around the mess halls.
 Barracks 3 and 4, which were demolished after the fort was abandoned and remain ruins, were identical to Barracks 5 and 6.